 AFP is more fast and stable but it is deprecated in MAC.
 SMB is the easy approach but Adobe products doesn’t bode well with File System connected through SMB.
 In fact, none of these protocols suit well for Adobe products because they never supported saving files over network file share.
 What worked best for me with all the Adobe products that I use is NFS v4.
 With NFSv4 mount, you can even setup ACL to restrict access to files and directories which is more like POSIX permissions but offers much more specific options.
 If you could have your NAS setup to support block over iSCSI, it’s performance is even better than all the others.

 While things seem to work great with NFS, keep in mind that Adobe does not provide support for network attached storage or removable media.

 Adobe Technical Support only supports using Photoshop and Adobe Bridge on a local hard disk.
 It’s difficult to re-create or accurately identify network- and peripheral-configuration problems.

 Now that modern routers and NAS disk-stations come with advanced logging capabilities, why doesn’t ADOBE look into this arena is beyond me.

 It really is the kind of trade off you’d want to make between capacity and fault tolerance when deciding on the RAID configuration for your NAS system.

-RAID10 – Used in cases where you want redundancy and speed of RAID0.
-Offers best performance but not very cost efficient.
+- RAID10 – Used in cases where you want redundancy and speed of RAID0.
+Offers best performance

 RAID10 is best for most of the use-cases.
 You get additional capacity in RAID6 configuration in exchange for reduced performance.
 RAID5 works fine on smaller disks but I wouldn’t recommend it for large array.
 Once again, RAID is not a backup solution.
 All the non-RAID0 array configuration offers protections against one or more disk failures.
 You should look at backup options on-site or on-cloud for quick recovery.